Funding Social Enterprise

 Humanities Innovation Challenge Competition

-The 2019 Humanities Innovation Challenge Competition has finished and the next one will happen next April – May.
+The most recent Humanities Innovation Challenge Competition has finished and the next one will return in 2022.
 It’s £1000 for the winner, find out more here.

 Social Impact Translational Funding